29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+1. It is fairly obvious that the skills I will acquire in this performance task can help me in my studies when my curiosity dominates my procrastination.

 ### Which of the Performance Tasks you did well in?
 Why?
 #### **3rd Quarter**

 I can only admit that I did well in Task 3.
 There’s no real reason to perform well, I just did a great job.
 I’m also hopeful.

 #### **4th Quarter**

+It's sad to say that I'm leaving the 'Practice' stage of practical research, to enter the 'Practical' research stage.
+I gave it my all.
+And as they say, give and take.

 ### In what Performance Task do you need to improve?
 How?
 #### **3rd Quarter**